 Introducing I Love You to the Treetops.

-This story that was created over 15 years ago as a bedtime tradition with my own daughters.
+This story was created over 15 years ago as a bedtime tradition with my own daughters.
 When my husband and I would put our girls to bed, we would say "I love you to . . ." and name something far away.
 The response was something even farther and we would take turns going back and forth to name something we would "love each other to".

-My hope is that it shares the vast, unconditional love between a parent, grandparent, or caregiver, and child.
+This book shares the vast, unconditional love between a parent, grandparent, or caregiver, and child.
 Beautifully illustrated by Elizabeth Osborn, this is an endearing book to read with little ones about how far your love for each other reaches.

 Five Star Review from